Vision & Mission

 Who Do We Serve?

-Students of all ethnicities and nationalities can come to AAPIRC and utilize our services.
-However, the programming, events, advisement, and resources are centered on the needs of Asian American/Pacific Islander (AAPI) students.
 Students of the following heritages, along with others not listed here, are housed under our definition of the AAPI term:

 East Asia: China, Hong Kong, Japan, Korea, Macau, Mongolia, and Taiwan